You can see all the Object types here.

 Visit Multi-display support to learn more.

 The widgets are built from multiple parts.
-For example a Base object uses the main and scrollbar parts but a Slider uses the main, the indicator and the knob parts.
-Parts are similar to pseudo elements in CSS.
+For example a Base object uses the main and scrollbar parts but a Slider uses the main, indicator and knob parts.
+Parts are similar to pseudo-elements in CSS.

 The following predefined parts exist in LVGL:

 LV_PART_INDICATORIndicator, e.g. for slider, bar, switch, or the tick box of the checkbox